Red-tailed leaflove

 The red-tailed leaflove (Phyllastrephus scandens) is a species of leaflove in the bulbul family, Pycnonotidae.
-It is found in western and central Africa.
+It is mainly native to the African tropical rainforest.

 Taxonomy and systematics

 Although originally described in the genus Phyllastrephus, the red-tailed leaflove was briefly transferred to the former genus Pyrrhurus (now subsumed into Phyllastrephus) during the period 2009-2010 by the IOC.
 Some other authorities continue to classify the red-tailed leaflove in the genus Pyrrhurus.
 Alternate names for the red-tailed leaflove include the African leaflove, common leaflove, leaflove and plain leaflove.